Residential Facilities Policies

 - Keys must be returned when a Student vacates their residential assignment.
 A lost or unreturned key will result in a lock core change and a $75 fee per affected lock.
 For suite-style residences, all affected lock cores will need to be changed, making the total cost $225 for a 4-person suite and $300 for a 6-person suite.
 In the event of a broken key, a replacement fee will be charged.

 - Lost or misplaced keys should be reported immediately to the front desk staff.

 - At the time of move out, keys must be returned in person to the residence hall desk and will not be accepted by mail.

 Vacant Room or Half-Room Policy

 In the event that a bed-space within a suite or room becomes vacant at some point during the year, resident(s) are not permitted to utilize that space.
 The room or half-room must be kept clean and "move-in ready" for a new occupant.
-Failure to adhere to this policy may result in a fee and/or disciplinary action.
+Failure to adhere to this policy may result in a fee and/or disciplinary action by the University.